Litton helps Marshall beat UConn 16-10

 The Huskies got within 13-10 on Bobby Puyol's 52-yard field goal with 2 seconds left in the third.

-Marshall took a 7-0 lead 7 minutes into the game when Litton, who played in high school in Tampa, threw a 16-yard TD pass to Ryan Yurachek.
+Marshall took a 7-0 lead 7 minutes into the game when Litton, who went to high school in nearby Tampa, threw a 16-yard TD pass to Ryan Yurachek.
 Deandre Reaves' 26-yard punt return set up Marshall at the UConn 20.

 Reaves also had nine receptions for 88 yards.